 Nice to meet you.

-If you landed on this site, chances are you’re having a hard time in life.
+If you landed on this page, chances are you’re having a hard time.
 I see you.
+Perhaps your past trauma is showing up in your present day, and it’s preventing you from living the life you want.

 What does it mean to “think gray”?